Michele J. Bornert is a freelance writer, Deaf artist, ASL teacher, mother, and wife based in Grand Rapids, MI.

 In 2000, though Michele wasn’t 100% for it, she underwent cochlear implant surgery in her left ear.
 It was useless.
 A total failure and, if she could go back, she says she would NOT try it again.
 Later that same year, the same surgery-eager doctor decided to sever the auditory nerve in her right ear to try to tame symptoms of tinnitus.
 It didn’t work, but, between the implant and the severing, Michele is now completely, totally, and irreversibly, stone deaf.
 Oh, and the implant was removed a few years later due to medical necessity.

 In 2001, Michele and her crew decided to venture out and relocate in west Michigan.
 Although she’d been teaching sign language for a while, it wasn’t until 2004 that she realized that there was a real need for this type of education in her area.
 She and Kenny decided to open their business, Deaf Expressions.
-You can read more about that company at their website at www.DeafExpressions.net.
-Providing classes, workshops, presentations, and tutoring in American Sign Language, Deaf Culture, and hearing loss, the company was well received.
+Providing classes and tutoring in American Sign Language, Deaf Culture, and hearing loss, the company was well received.

 As for what Michele likes to do, besides writing (YAY!) and teaching ASL, of course, she loves being creative!
 Random interests include watching captioned movies, reading, collecting quotes, occasionally scrapbooking, and hanging out with her family.She enjoys spending leisurely amounts of time in the bookstores and libraries alike.